ang3lkar/localization-poc/README.md

 ## Integration steps

-The flow uses a Github action defined on `.github/lokalise.yml`
+The flow uses a Github action defined on `.github/workflows/localise.yml` (yes, typo here 😎)

 1. Checkout a new branch
 2. Add/update some keys on `locales/en/*.json` (`en` is the base language)